 The Delegate of the Islamic Republic of Pakistan: Thank you, Madam President.
-Madam President, as Pakistan clearly emphasised in its general statement yesterday, we unequivocally support the right of self-determination.
-Several UN resolutions, including UN General Assembly Resolution 2649, consider that the acquisition and retention of territory in contravention of the right of peoples of that territory to self-determination is a gross violation of the UN Charter.
-I reiterate Pakistan's consistent position that just and lasting peace in the Middle East can only be achieved with the acceptance of a viable, independent and contiguous Palestinian State with the pre-1967 borders and Al Quds Al Sharif as its capital.
+Madam President, as highlighted in Pakistan's general statement yesterday, Pakistan unequivocally supports the right of self-determination.
+Several UN resolutions, including UN General Assembly's Resolution 2649, consider that the acquisition and retention of territory in contravention of the right of peoples of that territory to self-determination is an inadmissible and gross violation of the UN Charter.

+Madam President, I reiterate Pakistan's consistent position that just and lasting peace in the Middle East can only be achieved with the acceptance of a viable, independent and contiguous Palestinian State with the pre-1967 borders and Al Quds Al Sharif as its capital.

 Pakistan calls on Israel to put an immediate end to the blatant use of force and flagrant violation of human rights of the Palestinian people and the repeated desecration of the Al-Aqsa Mosque.

 In this context, while recalling the Universal Declaration of Human Rights and the principles of international law which uphold that no one shall be arbitrarily deprived of his or her property, Pakistan calls for the protection of the rights, property and interests of the people in the occupied territories and supports the right to return of the Palestinians to their homes from which they were displaced.
 I thank you, Madam President.